 Market update: August 2022

-August was a month with two faces, as the positive momentum of July continued until central bankers met in Jackson Hole mid-month.
-Optimism took a knock because of a comment by the Federal Reserve chairman.
-And because of the rise in interest rates (to the June 2022 level).
+August was a month of two halves, as the positive momentum from July continued until the central bankers met in Jackson Hole mid-month.
+Optimism took a hit due to a comment from the Chairman of the Federal Reserve, and due to the rise in interest rates (to the level of June 2022).

 “Our responsibility to ensure price stability is unconditional.”

-Falling equity markets and July's high inflationary pressure (8.9%) in the Eurozone put a dent in confidence.
-Consequently, hopes for fewer central bank rate hikes in the near future flew.
-By contrast, emerging markets outperformed developed markets thanks to good market performances in Taiwan and India.
+The falling stock markets and the high inflationary pressure of July (8.9%) in the Eurozone dented confidence.
+The hope for fewer interest rate hikes from central banks in the near future has therefore vanished.
+Emerging markets, on the other hand, performed better than developed markets thanks to good market performance in Taiwan and India.

 Northern Trust Emerging Markets Custom ESG Equity Index Fund +1.02%

-Inflation and interest rate hikes once again dominate the market.
-Volatility is likely to persist until the September central bank meeting
+Inflation and interest rate hikes are dominating the market again.
+Volatility will likely persist until the central banks' meeting in September.

-Equities in developed countries started the month well, but the positive trend was killed in the second half of the month following comments by the Federal Reserve (Fed).
-This was during the annual meeting attended by central bankers from around the world.
-The Fed indicated that reducing inflation is the top priority for U.S. central banks.
-For this they are even taking some short-term pain in the markets.
+Stocks in developed countries started the month well, but the positive development was ruined in the second half of the month after comments from the Federal Reserve (FED).
+This was during the annual meeting attended by central bankers from all over the world.
+The FED indicated that reducing inflation is the highest priority for the American central banks.
+For this, they even accept some short-term pain in the markets.

-The S&P 500 rose 4% in the first half of the month, but ended the month down -4.2% despite positive manufacturing and wage data.
-Equities in Europe also followed their US counterparts and the Stoxx 600 index posted ~5% losses during the month.
-Probably as the energy crisis continues to weaken the outlook in the second half of the year.
+The S&P 500 rose 4% in the first half of the month, but ended the month with -4.2% despite positive production and wage data.
+Stocks in Europe also followed their US counterparts and the Stoxx 600 index posted ~5% losses over the course of the month.
+Probably because the energy crisis continues to weaken the outlook in the second half of the year.

-Emerging market equities outperformed their developed counterparts.
-They delivered positive returns (1%) during the month and were the best performing funds thanks to good performance in markets such as Taiwan and India.
+Stocks in emerging markets performed better than their developed counterparts.
+They delivered a positive return (1%) during the month and were the best performing funds thanks to good performance in markets such as Taiwan and India.

-As one of the few economies, China is lowering rather than raising interest rates.
-In doing so, China aims to support growth after the extensive lockdowns that have hurt the economy.
+As one of the few economies, China is lowering instead of raising interest rates.
+With this, China aims to support growth after the extensive lockdowns that have damaged the economy.

-U.S. and European 10-year yields rose sharply -to the June 2022 level- by 49 basis points in the U.S. and 71 basis points in Germany.
-Thanks to the tenacity of global central banks in controlling inflation with higher interest rates.
+The US and European 10-year yields rose sharply - to the level of June 2022 - with 49 basis points in the US and 71 basis points in Germany.
+Thanks to the persistence of global central banks in controlling inflation with higher interest rates.

-High yield bonds and corporate bonds also posted negative returns (-0.88% and -4.5%, respectively) with the spread widening during the month as the risk of recession grew due to rising interest rates.
-After the ECB raised interest rates (0.5%) last month, money market yields continued to rise and closed the month in positive territory.
+High-yield bonds and corporate bonds also posted negative returns (-0.88% and -4.5% respectively), with the spread widening over the month as the risk of a recession grew due to rising interest rates.
+Following the ECB's interest rate hike (0.5%) last month, money market returns continued to rise and closed the month positive.

 What does September have in store for us?